SalmanGassem/eyedentify/README.md

 ## Usecase
 In this prototype of what this project can achieve, it checks the tyre conditions and classifies the tyre based on whether it is defective or not.

+## How to use
+Please upload an image of a tyre and let the magic happen!